Immerse insights:

-- Immerse makes language learning fun instead of scary
+- IMMERSE makes language learning social instead of scary

-- VR has been shown to be one of the most effective ways to learn new pronunciation, vocabulary, grammar, speaking, and listening
+- VR is one of the most effective ways to learn new vocabulary, pronunciation, grammar, speaking, and listening

 The best way to learn a new language